-Nearly two decades ago, I was the senior pastor of a seemingly healthy, steady-growing cell-based church.
-I was supported by a strong eldership team of four other men, each of whom loved the Lord (not always a given in eldership boards) and who wanted to serve the Lord’s purposes wholeheartedly.
+Over two decades ago, I was the senior pastor of a seemingly healthy, steady-growing cell-based church.
+I was supported by a strong eldership team of four other men, each of whom loved Jesus (not always a given in eldership boards) and who wanted to serve the God’s purposes wholeheartedly.
 We had seven people on full-time or part-time staff, owned three properties in the city and ran our fair share of “successful” programmes including a Bible School.

 Our eldership meetings were a joy; we spent most of our time ministering to the Lord and to one another.
 Doing so, I think, meant we were never overburdened with too many crisis “business meetings”.

-I remember feeling a growing sense of disillusionment and a sobering realisation that the systemic inconsistencies of the “church construct” – what I now call an institutional, hierarchical pastoral paradigm – sabotaged the Kingdom values I cherished and attempted to live in and impart.
-I believe I was completely sincere – as I believe 99.9% of “pastors” are – in my desire to serve God’s people.
+I remember feeling a growing sense of disillusionment and a sobering realisation that the systemic inconsistencies of the “church construct” sabotaged the Kingdom values I cherished and attempted to live in and impart.
+I believe I was sincere—as I believe 99.9% of “pastors” are—in my desire to serve God’s people.
 But I concluded that I was serving a “system” that gobbled up time, energy, money and life.